 Still going up!

 One of the great things about the hike is due to the path you can regularly see tiny dots in front and behind you.
 The weather did close in quite a bit so the people in front seemed to disappear quite quickly.
 But you never felt that far away from people.

-The hardest section to navigate was coming up and although I was feeling confident that I’d not gone the wrong way I decided it wouldn’t hurt to have a few people in front and behind me for this part.
+The hardest section to navigate was coming up.
+Although I was feeling confident that I’d not gone the wrong way so far I decided it wouldn’t hurt to have a few people in front and behind me for this part.

 There’s a very obvious stone shelter before you go into the cairn section.
 A cairn is a pile of stones (see photo below), used as a way marker, some are small piles and other are huge rocks.
 I stopped to take a compass bearing to make sure I walked in the right direction.

 And this is worth doing as in bad weather and without the sight of the next cairn in front of you, it would be easy to get lost.
 This section takes about 20 minutes to the top of Ben Nevis.

 And for me the weather was really closing in, thick clouds were clinging to the mountain, but I still had enough viability to use the cairns as markers, along with my compass.

 - Check the weather report (www.mountain-forecast.com) before you do the climb!